joseairosa/semaphore-docs/_site/README.md

 Please [file an issue](https://github.com/renderedtext/semaphore-docs/issues) if you:

-- have a suggestion on how an existing page could be improved,
+- have a suggestion on how the documentation could be improved,
 - would like to point out that something is not clear, or
 - find something painfully missing.